 My hunch that the 350 Central Park West nest had hatched looks to have been premature.
 My visit today had two visits from the male but no sign of a hatch.

 Pale Male and Octavia's nest was very active this afternoon.
 Two eyasses (nestlings) were visible at one point.
-A feeding lasted a very, very long time, so there is a change we have an unseen younger eyass that remains too small to be seen.
+A feeding lasted a very, very long time, so there is a chance we have an unseen younger eyass that remains too small to be seen.

 I've uploaded two videos, a short one that lets you see the two eyasses if you look closely, and a standard lengthy one.